 In addition to that, attorney fees and many other expenses cannot be included in the “economic” damage award, which means these damages will be subtracted from the capped “non-economic” damages portion, making it very unlikely for a lawyer to take a case that does not involve large economic damages.

 Let’s move on to myth number two.
-Many patients in California wrongly believe that those caps on compensation recoverable in medical malpractice cases is fair to patients who are eligible to receive “unlimited” economic damages.
+Many patients in California wrongly believe that those caps on compensation recoverable in medical malpractice cases are fair to patients who are eligible to receive “unlimited” economic damages.
 Wrong.

 Our California medical malpractice attorney explains that economic damages cannot always be predicted in advance.
 In addition to that, many juries in California are not informed about statuary restrictions on non-economic damages in medical malpractice cases, which creates the risk of incorrect allocation of economic damages.